-The different schemes are described in Figure 1.
-The total order on agents is described in Figure 1.a where the constraint graph is also depicted with dotted lines representing the arcs.
+tal order on agents is described in Figure 1.a where the constraint graph is also depicted with dotted lines representing the arcs.
 Each agent (representing its variable) is depicted with a circle.
 A DFS tree of the constraint graph which is compatible to this total order is depicted in Figure 1.b.
 ADOPT gets such a tree as input, and each agent sends COST messages (containing information roughly equivalent to a valued global nogood) only to its parent.
-As mentioned above, the versions of ADOPTng that replicate this behavior of ADOPT when a DFS tree is provided are called ADOPT-p, where p stands for parent and the underscores stand for any legal value defined above for Y and Z respectively.
-This method of announcing conflicts based on the constraint graph is depicted in Figure 1.c and is related to the classic Graph-based Backjumping algorithm [5,8].
+As mentioned above, the versions of ADOPT-ing that replicate this behavior of ADOPT when a DFS tree is provided are called ADOPT-p, where p stands for parent and the underscores stand for any legal value defined above for Y and Z respectively.
+This method of announcing conflicts based on the constraint graph is depicted in Figure 1.c and is related to the classic Graph-based Backjumping algorithm [4, 6].